ibm-cloud-docs/assistant/dialog-runtime.md

 ### Choosing nodes
 {: #choose-nodes}

 Choose nodes that serve as the root of a distinct branch of the dialog to be disambiguation choices.
-The node can be a child of another node.
-But, if it conditions on some distinct value or values that distinguish it from everything else, it is probably a good candidate for disambiguation.
+These can include nodes that are children of other nodes.
+The key is for the node to condition on some distinct value or values that distinguish it from everything else.

+**Note**: The tool can recognize intent conflicts, which occur when two or more intents have user examples that overlap.
+[Resolve any such conflicts](intents.html#conflict-intents) first to ensure that the intents themselves are as unique as possible, which helps the service attain better intent confidence scores.

 Keep in mind: